JLanzuisi/Jack-SB/README.md

 The `Main.tex` file is the main file for the pdf and the one targeted by `latexmk`.
-The `out` directory contains the output of running LaTeX, including the pdf file.
+The `out` directory contains the output of running LaTeX, including the pdf file, and also the output of pandoc (the epub).

 The `preamble.tex` file holds the TeX preamble: packages, classes, custom command, etc.
 The book uses the KOMA-Script book class.

-The `docx` file is the draft of the book that the author made.
-It is where the markdown files are taken from.
+The draft files, provided by the author, are in the draft folder.

 Epub specific files `epub-*` are used by pandoc to style the epub, add metadata, etc.